 To Swing or Not to Swing

-I hope this general rundown of baby swings gave you some insight on whether it’s appropriate for you and your baby.
+I hope this general rundown of baby swings gave you some insight into whether it’s appropriate for you and your baby.
 Every baby is different, but swings can be used in a variety of ways, from a simple seat to a more robust, stimulating, safe place for your infant at home or other venues you venture to.
 As Baby Experts, we’re here to help you with these kinds of decisions, so be sure to connect with one of us here on Curated so we can talk through it!

 This content is meant to be informative and add to your understanding of this subject, but it is not definitive nor a replacement for your own sensibility.
 Neither Curated nor any Curated Expert is responsible for any liability resulting from information or advice shared here.
 Please consult with a medical professional for any health concerns.